Anti-Müllerian hormone type-2 receptor: Clinical significance

-Müllerian inhibiting substance type II receptor (MISIIR), also known as the Anti-Müllerian Hormone Receptor, is expressed by ovarian, breast, and prostate cancers and these cancer cells have been reported to apoptose in response to exposure to the Müllerian inhibiting substance (MIS).
+AMHR2 is expressed by ovarian, breast, and prostate cancers.
+These cancer cells have been reported to apoptose in response to exposure to the Müllerian inhibiting substance (MIS).

-Monoclonal Antibodies have been developed that specifically target MISIIR and may be useful as vehicles for drugs and toxins for targeted cancer therapy.
+Monoclonal antibodies have also been developed that specifically target MISIIR and may be useful as vehicles for drugs and toxins for targeted cancer therapy.

-A syndrome called "Persistent Mullerian Duct Syndrome" (PMDS) can occur in human males and results in the uterus, vagina, and uterus being present in virilized male.
+A syndrome called Persistent Mullerian duct syndrome (PMDS) can occur in human males and results in the uterus, vagina, and uterus being present in virilized male.
+The results are such that males may retain tissues normally eliminated during development.
 PMDS can be caused by a genetic mutation of deletions, or missenses, and these males often have undescended testes or cryptorchidism, where one testis fails to descend outside of the body cavity.
 The majority of these patients will be infertile.
 In females that are homozygous for the mutation, no abnormalities have been observed.
-However, heterozygous females have been observed to reach menopause sooner and display a lowered AMH level which also is an indicator of antral follicle count.
-It is likely that these females reach menopause sooner from having fewer antral follicles, thus more atresia of follicles prior to developing an antrum.
-These phenotypes were confirmed to be the cause of an AMHR2 mutation from knock out studies performed in mice.
+However, heterozygous females have been observed to reach menopause sooner and display a lowered AMH level, which also is an indicator of antral follicle count.
+It is likely that these females reach menopause sooner as a result of having fewer antral follicles.
+This causes more atresia, or closing, of the follicles prior to developing an antrum.
+These phenotypes were confirmed to be the cause of an AMHR2 mutation from resulting studies performed in mice.